The Radio 2 Breakfast Show

-The Radio 2 Breakfast Show is BBC Radio 2's flagship morning show currently hosted by Scott Mills and broadcast since the station's inception on 30 September 1967.
-The show's longest serving host to date was Sir Terry Wogan, who worked on the programme for over 29 years in two separate stints, from 3 April 1972 until 28 December 1984, and again from 4 January 1993 until 18 December 2009.
+The Radio 2 Breakfast Show is BBC Radio 2's flagship morning show currently hosted by Sara Cox and broadcast since the station's inception on 30 September 1967.
+The show's longest serving host to date was Sir Terry Wogan, who worked on the programme for almost 30 years in two separate stints, from 3 April 1972 until 28 December 1984, and again from 4 January 1993 until 18 December 2009.
 The show's shortest serving host to date was Brian Hayes, who hosted the show from 6 January to 23 December 1992.